 The Effects of Body-Mass

-The association between DM2 and TP is commonly thought to be confounded by the mechanical consequence of obesity which is a prevalent characteristic in diabetic populations, and this in combination with a general deconditioning effect of inactivity is often thought to explain the prevalence of TP in sedentary populations.24)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5738911/ However, this has recently been refuted by a recent systematic review of risk-factors associated with TP in a weight-bearing tendons such as the achilles which showed that neither BMI nor the level of physical activity were significant predictors prospectively.25)https://bjsm.bmj.com/content/bjsports/53/21/1352.full.pdf Contrastingly, another recent systematic review that included mostly retrospective-, case control- and and cross-sectional studies did show a large and significant correlation between tendinopathy and BMI, and looking at the available data on achilles-TP there was a 3.8- and 6.6-fold increased prevalence in class I-II and class III obesity respectively.26)https://doi.org/10.1097/corr.0000000000001261 In the same study, obesity was also shown to be associated with a 1.9-fold increased risk of TP at non-weight-bearing sites such as the common tendon of the forearm-flexors.
+The association between DM2 and TP is commonly thought to be confounded by the mechanical consequence of obesity which is a prevalent characteristic in diabetic populations, and this in combination with a general deconditioning effect of inactivity is often thought to explain the prevalence of TP in sedentary populations.25)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5738911/ However, this has recently been refuted by a recent systematic review of risk-factors associated with TP in a weight-bearing tendons such as the achilles which showed that neither BMI nor the level of physical activity were significant predictors prospectively.26)https://bjsm.bmj.com/content/bjsports/53/21/1352.full.pdf Contrastingly, another recent systematic review that included mostly retrospective-, case control- and and cross-sectional studies did show a large and significant correlation between tendinopathy and BMI, and looking at the available data on achilles-TP there was a 3.8- and 6.6-fold increased prevalence in class I-II and class III obesity respectively.27)https://doi.org/10.1097/corr.0000000000001261 In the same study, obesity was also shown to be associated with a 1.9-fold increased risk of TP at non-weight-bearing sites such as the common tendon of the forearm-flexors.
 Together this seems to suggest two things.
 First that obese people who develop TP tend to do so more commonly in areas subjected to increasing levels of mechanical stress, and second that the relationship between obesity and TP-prevalence is not purely mechanical at its root and therefore perhaps related to other features commonly associated with obesity such as impaired metabolic health.
 Interestingly, in a recent large multivariate analysis (using data from nearly 17 million people), hypercholesterolemia (high LDL-C) was shown to be related to TP and tendon-rupture in the achilles-tendon in both under- and over-weight patients, and actually significantly more so in the former compared with the latter which further suggests that BMI is mainly a modulator of and not a cause of TP.28)https://pubmed.ncbi.nlm.nih.gov/34676271/

 Impaired Metabolic Health is an Independent Risk-factor